 The endocannabinoid system is a network of neurotransmitters in our bodies.
 There are two main cannabinoid receptors, CB1 and CB2, which regulate the release of neurotransmitters.
 CB1 receptors are found mostly in the brain and spinal column.
 CB2 receptors are found in those places as well, but are more concentrated in the immune system and gastrointestinal system.

-When binding with cannabinoids, CB1 receptors create a noticeable effect on the central nervous system and mental state, while CB2 receptors have more of a relaxing anti-inflammatory effect on the body.
+When binding with cannabinoids, CB1 receptors create a noticeable effect on the central nervous system and mental state, while CB2 receptors have more of a soothing effect on the body.

 The endocannabinoid system manages and regulates your body’s processes, maintaining balance and wellness.
 Cannabinoids found in the cannabis plant and hemp plant, such as THC and CBD, interact with the ECS.

 CBD acts on both receptors in different ways.
-When CBD binds with CB1 receptors, it helps maintain a profound calming effect on the nervous system.
-This can reduce the effects of anxiety or stress, allowing the athlete to feel more focused.
+When CBD binds with CB1 receptors, it helps maintain a sense of calm within the nervous system allowing the athlete to feel more focused.

-When CBD binds with CB2 receptors, it can moderate inflammation and assist our immune system’s response to germs.
-CB2 receptors are also responsible for helping the body fight against overactive immune system conditions, such as allergies or inflammatory bowel disease.
+When CBD binds with CB2 receptors, it can support relief and assist our immune system’s response to germs.
+CB2 receptors are also responsible for helping the body fight against overactive immune system conditions.

-Reducing inflammation can provide pain relief, so CBD topical creams and salves are a great idea for athletes.
 Athletes apply extreme physical and mental stress on their bodies and minds and often seek relief using prescription medications, over-the-counter topicals, and other therapeutic techniques.
-CBD can potentially help alleviate many of these things with virtually no side effects.
+CBD can potentially promote overall wellness with virtually no side effects.